So you've probably seen that LinkedIn now offers its own course platform, formerly called Lynda.

 Instructors on Udemy are everyday people who may have specialized knowledge or expertise that they choose to share with the world through courses.

-Their skillsets can vary from people with only an intermediate understanding of a topic, all the way up to those with full academic credentials and workplace experience.
+Their skillsets can vary from people with only an intermediate understanding of a topic, all the way up to those with full academic credentials and work experience.

 Instructors on Lynda go through an application process and are carefully selected by LinkedIn.
 Instructors are chosen based on their education, professional and personal accomplishments, and other factors.